aanas-sayed/arrayviz/README.md

             **kwargs: Additional keyword arguments for the ArrayBlockVisualizer superclass.
         """
         super().__init__(merge, (nums1, m, nums2, n), **kwargs)

-# To render this scene, use the following command in your terminal:
-# manim -pql examples/merge_sorted_arrays.py MergeScene
 ```

 ### Running the Example